architecture4less/ProductionLineTracker/README.md

 [JavaDoc](https://Architecture4less.github.io/ProductionLineTracker/doc/index.html)

 **Since private repositories cannot use GitHub pages through a free account, this link will not work.
-The documentation is still available in the 'doc' folder.
+The documentation will become available with the final submission.

 ## Diagrams